|Teaching language:||German (English lecture notes, exercises, exam, and text book)|

 - the final exam.

 A midterm test is passed if about 50% of your answers are correct.
-For an exercise you must make a clear effort to solve half of the exercise.
-If you fail or cannot attend (due to a justifiable cause, e.g., illness, military service) one or both midterms, you should do the repetition exam.
+For an exercise you should also make sure to score atleast half of the points.
+If you fail or cannot attend (due to a justifiable cause, e.g., illness, military service) one midterm, you should do the repetition exam.

 Midterm tests: As part of the assessment there will be two midterm exams during the semester.
 The material of the midterm exams comprises the material discussed in the lectures until the date of the exam.